-In the Netherlands we refer to the 17th century as our Golden Age.
-In those days, the Republic of the Seven United Netherlands was one of the richest and most powerful countries in the world.
-And that was primarily thanks to seafaring.
+In the 17th century the Republic of the Seven United Netherlands was one of the most powerful and richest countries in the world.
+We call this era ‘The Golden Age’, because the Netherlands fared very well.
+They were prosperous times and this mainly due to shipping.

 You will meet characters, including seafarers and scientists from this very special era and listen to their personal stories.

 This exhibition is suited for families with children from 10 years old upward and was made with the support of the Giekse-Strijbis Fund.

 How long will the exhibition be on view?